segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 ### Creating your Destination Function

-1. From your Segment Workspace, go to the Catalog, and click the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
+1. From your Segment workspace, go to the Catalog, and click the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
 2. Click **New Function**.
 3. Select **Destination Function** and click **Build**.